 Japanese Occupation and Rice

 This causes a lot of starvation in Vietnam.
-The Japanese denied about one million Vietnamese the right for their very basic food staple of rice.
+The Japanese denied about one million Vietnamese the right to their very basic food staple of rice.

 10 Spectacular Vietnamese Rice Fields